Prognosis and survival for retinoblastoma

 Stage@(headingTag)>

-Whether the tumour has spread@(headingTag)>
+Whether the cancer has spread@(headingTag)>

 Trilateral retinoblastoma@(headingTag)>

-Trilateral retinoblastoma is when pineoblastoma develops along with retinoblastoma in both eyes (called bilateral retinoblastoma).
 Pineoblastoma is a type of childhood brain tumour that occurs in the pineal gland.
-The pineal gland is a gland in the brain that controls the sleep cycle and plays a role in sexual maturation.
-Children with trilateral retinoblastoma often have a poorer prognosis.
+The pineal gland is a gland in the brain that controls the sleep cycle.

 Survival statistics for retinoblastoma